Find out what to eat in Queenstown but first, let’s take a step back and remember how this town came to be and appreciate its history.

 Ah Er Soup

 Ah Er Soup serves refreshing Chinese herbal soup.
-Ah Er Soup is on the Michelin Bib Gourmand list.
+Their soup is on the Michelin Bib Gourmand list.
 Indeed, The best-selling Buddha Jumps Over the Wall soup pairs well with cold and rainy weather.
 So, the soup pairs perfectly with their Pumpkin rice.

 There is no MSG in Ah Er Soups’ food, which is impressive because they have amazing flavours.